-Core Courses: Students take one core course: AS 151: Chinese Culture & Society
+- Core Courses: Students take one core course: AS 151: Chinese Culture & Society - Electives: Students take three elective courses specializing in China.
+These courses must come from three different disciplines, with at least one course from the arts & humanities and one from the history & social sciences. - Comparative Course: Students take one course that offers a comparative perspective within East Asia or focuses on Japan. - Language: Students specializing in China must take CHN 201: Intermediate Chinese.

-- Electives: Students take three elective courses specializing in China.
-These courses must come from three different disciplines, with at least one course from the arts & humanities and one from the history & social sciences. - Comparative Course: Students take one course that offers a comparative perspective within East Asia or focuses on Japan. - Language: Students specializing in China must take CHN 201: Intermediate Chinese. - Categories and potential courses appear above in the description for the Chinese major requirements. - CHN 101 & 102: Beginning Chinese are pre-requisites for CHN 201 but do not count towards the minor.
+CHN 101 & 102: Beginning Chinese are pre-requisites for CHN 201 but do not count towards the minor.
 However, students who have previously studied Chinese may enter the 200-level as determined by the language placement exam.
 Chinese language proficiency at the 202 level is required and determined by the department.